 by approaching Social Services, as they allocate places.
 Existing homes, which the Trust set up and continues to support are:

 A home in Billericay, Essex for seven adults with learning disabilities who continue to live happily, receiving 24 hour care from the care providers.
 The home opened in 1993, the building being owned and managed by Stonham Housing Association.

 The home is for two young adults who have learning disabilities and need 24 hour support in their everyday lives.
 The home, in Billericay, was opened in 2002.
 Anvil Mews is owned and managed by Swan Housing Association.

 The home, opened in 2005, is for four adults with learning disabilities who receive 24 hour care.
-The building is owned and managed by Swan Housing Association.
+The building is owned and managed by Swan Housing Association/Aspirations.

 This, our latest project, was opened in 2015 and is home to four adults with learning disabilities.
 Situated in Noak Bridge, Basildon, the property provides each resident with a spacious individual room with en-suite facilities and with access to a large lounge, dining room, kitchen and gardens.
-The property is owned by the Stonham Homegroup Housing Association and support is provided by a leading support company.
+The property is owned by the Stonham Homegroup Housing Association and support is provided by Livability.